In 2003, Yoshiki Okamoto hit a wall.

 Okamoto's personality has long made him a magnet for gossip and urban legends.
-Like the time his boss fired him early in his career for disobeying an order and making a shooter instead of a driving game.
+Like the time his boss fired him early in his career for disobeying an order and making a shooter instead of a driving game, then asking for a raise.
 Or the time his co-workers and family members crashed five of his cars in six months.

 Asked about the validity of these stories, Okamoto becomes a game show contestant, putting his arms above his head in a circle to signify "true" and crossing them for "false."